yvesmendes/hackerrank-solutions/README.md

 # HackerRank Solutions

-This repository list all my HackerRank solutions.
+This repository list all of my HackerRank solutions.